Medieval Butcher

 People in the Middle Ages worked in a variety of jobs, some of which continue today and others that have disappeared in time.
 Farmers harvested crops using sickles and scythes.
 Bakers made unleavened bread for different customs and occasions.
 Blacksmiths created everyday objects and weapons from wrought iron and steel.
 Candlemakers made candles from fat, tallow, and beeswax.
 Carpenters cut timber to make fences, beams, planks, doors, and furniture.
 While apothecaries sold wine, spices, herbs, and medicines.
 There were several other jobs and activities carried out by medieval people.
 You can find them below.

-Some of the key occupations in the Middle Ages: Carpenters, bakers, farmers, miners, and stone carvers.
+Medieval society was structured hierarchically, with a few essential professions and jobs necessary for society’s functioning.
+Some key occupations in the Middle Ages included carpenters, bakers, farmers, miners, and stone carvers.

 Middle Ages butchers prepared meat, fish, and fowl for the people in a castle or a city.
 They sometimes had stalls in a marketplace.